 10] If your version of Windows has the Group Policy Editor, you can also configure it to block users from installing or running programs.

 11] If you are looking for a free tool, then our Windows Program Blocker is a free application blocker software that can block software from running on Windows 10/8.1/8/7.

-If you are a home user, I would suggest you install Enhanced Mitigation Experience Toolkit, which is a free tool from Microsoft that is designed to prevent exploits and allow administrators control when third-party plugins should be launched.
+If you are a home user, I would suggest you install Enhanced Mitigation Experience Toolkit ( Deprecated now) which is a free tool from Microsoft that is designed to prevent exploits and allow administrators to control when third-party plugins should be launched.
 It prevents vulnerabilities in installed software from being exploited by malware and malicious processes.
 It is not exactly a whitelisting/blacklisting tool, but it can be pretty effective against ransomware – if that is what you are looking for.
-It is basically an install-with-default-settings and forget-it tool, and I use on my Windows 10 PC.
+It is basically an install-with-default-settings and forget-it tool, and I use it on my Windows 10 PC.